-One in seven San Diegans is food insecure, which means they sometimes or constantly can’t get enough nutritious food to lead a healthy and active lifestyle.
-This problem often affects children, the elderly, military families, the homeless and many other community members — and often these individuals face additional challenges beyond just getting enough to eat.
+One in six San Diegans is food insecure, which means they are unable to get enough nutritious food to lead a healthy and active lifestyle.
+This problem affects children, the elderly, military families, the homeless and many other community members — and often these individuals face additional challenges beyond just getting enough to eat.

-The Sharp Community Benefits team wanted to create a solution, so they proposed a question: What if they simply asked their hospital patients if they had food at home, and then provided nutritious resources for those in need?
+Sharp Grossmont Hospital wanted to address this need in their highly vulnerable patients, so they proposed a question: What if they simply asked patients if they had food at home, and then provided nutritious resources for those in need?

-The Sharp Grossmont Care Transitions Intervention, or “CTI” team, assembled a creative mix of solutions, bringing in partner organizations like CalFresh, Feeding San Diego, and 2-1-1 and assembling a team of health coaches.
-Today, their program provides food to people immediately — and then proactively connects them to local resources to ensure they have enough to eat on a long-term basis.
+The Sharp Grossmont Care Transitions Intervention, or “CTI” team, assembled a creative mix of solutions, bringing in partner organizations like Feeding San Diego and 2-1-1 San Diego and assembling a team of health coaches.
+Today, their program provides food to food insecure patients immediately — and then proactively connects those individuals to local resources to ensure they have enough to eat on a long-term basis.

-One cornerstone of the Sharp program is the understanding that food isn’t a luxury, it’s an essential part of staying healthy.
+One cornerstone of the CTI program is the understanding that food isn’t a luxury, it’s an essential part of staying healthy.
 In short, food is medicine.
-That’s why Sharp develops medically tailored food bags appropriate for diabetic, cardiac, and renal patients.
+That’s why the program provides medically tailored food bags appropriate for diabetic, cardiac, and renal patients.

-Community health coaches are an integral part of this system.
-After patients leave the hospital, these dedicated health professionals usually follow up with a home visit to make sure patients have food in their cupboards.
-They always travel with shelf-stable goods, just in case.
+The CTI health coaches are an integral part of this system.
+After patients leave the hospital, these dedicated health professionals follow up with a home visit, and among other things, they ensure patients have food in their cupboards.
+They travel with shelf-stable goods, just in case.

 Going Beyond Food Insecurity

-Food insecurity is often just the tip of the iceberg.
-If people can’t afford enough to eat, they may not be able to afford housing, transportation, or medicine.
-Sharp is one hospital that is working in their community to proactively connect people to 211 San Diego to address other critical challenges, getting them back on their feet, and keeping them out of the hospital.
+Food insecurity is often just the tip of the iceberg; if people can’t afford enough to eat, they may not be able to afford housing, transportation, utilities or medicine.
+Sharp Grossmont Hospital is one hospital that is working in their community to proactively connect people to 211 San Diego to address other critical challenges, getting them back on their feet, and keeping them out of the hospital.

-Today, Sharp’s approach is delivering results: The hospital readmission rates of those who’ve completed the program have dropped 11%.
+Today, Sharp’s approach is delivering results: The hospital readmission rates of those who’ve completed the program have dropped below 10%.
 Even better, 92% of patients report higher self-sufficiency, meaning they feel better equipped to maintain their health outside of the hospital and in the community.